-We are pleased to submit a revised version of our manuscript, Patient Safety and Staff Psychological Safety: A Mixed Methods Study on Aspects of Teamwork in the Operating Room (Manuscript ID: 1060473) incorporating the reviewers’ constructive comments.
+We are pleased to submit a revised version of our manuscript, Patient Safety and Staff Psychological Safety: A Mixed Methods Study on Aspects of Teamwork in the Operating Room (Manuscript ID: 1060473), incorporating the reviewers’ constructive comments.

-We carefully considered each comment and have accordingly added new content to the manuscript, all highlighted in yellow.
-Additional minor edits made to improve clarity are noted in tracked changes.
+We have carefully considered each comment and added new content to the manuscript as necessary, with all additions highlighted in yellow.
+Additional minor edits made to improve clarity have been noted using tracked changes.
 The attached document details our responses.

-We believe that the revised manuscript is more focused and will be more valuable to readers.
-Moreover, we believe that the findings of this study are significant and have the potential to add value to the body of literature published in this domain.
+We believe that the revised manuscript is more focused and will be of more value to readers.
+Moreover, we believe that the findings of this study are important and have the potential to add value to the body of literature published in this domain.

-All authors have seen and approved of the final version of the manuscript.
+All authors have seen and approved the final version of the manuscript.

-Thank you for reviewing and considering our work.
+Thank you again for reviewing and considering our work.

 Sincerely,